University Housing COVID-19 Guidance and Policies - Fall 2021

 COVID-19 will impact your housing experience as the university continues to make policy decisions informed by McKinley Health Center and public health authorities.
 Residential students are required to comply with health and safety laws and policies and guidance adopted by the university.

 The following university policies and guidance, which applies to all residential students, will evolve with the COVID-19 public health crisis.
-Required health and safety measures may include, but are not limited to: physical distancing, limitations on mass gatherings, restricted access to common spaces, wearing cloth face coverings, COVID-19 diagnostic and ongoing testing, contact tracing, disinfection protocols, limitations on guests at residence halls, and quarantine/isolation requirements (including before and upon arrival to campus).
+Required health and safety measures may include, but are not limited to: wearing cloth face coverings, COVID-19 diagnostic and ongoing testing, and quarantine/isolation requirements.

-Residents and visitors must wear a face covering (cloth or disposable) at all times while outside of a resident’s room.
+All residents must wear face coverings when outside of their own room.
+Residents and visitors who have not completed the vaccination must wear a face covering (cloth or disposable) at all times while outside of a resident’s room.
 Face coverings must be worn while in hallways and common areas such as lounges, meeting rooms, dining centers, restrooms, and lobbies.
 Face coverings are not required when it is not feasible (i.e. brushing your teeth, showering, eating).

 Residents with a medical condition or disability that prevents them from complying with any practices required by this policy or related guidance, including but not limited to safely wearing a cloth or disposable face covering, may seek a reasonable accommodation.
 Students needing an accommodation should contact the division of Disability Resources & Educational Services.

 At any time, the university may request or require a resident to leave University Housing when that resident’s continued presence in the housing community poses a health or safety risk to community members.
 Residential students are required to comply with requests from University Housing to leave their assigned space due to a public health emergency, such as COVID-19.
 Failure to do so is a violation of Hallmarks and the Student Code and may subject a student to emergency removal from their assigned space.